 - if you sell unsafe goods, and the goods cause injury or damage, you may have to pay compensation

-It is good practice to advise all staff that no electrical goods are to be sold unless they have a CE mark and a dated PAT test label is attached.
+It is good practice to advise all staff that no electrical goods are to be sold unless they have a UKCA / CE mark and a dated PAT test label is attached.
 A PAT test will not always find all the hazards inherent in a product.
 Undertaking a physical examination of an appliance may reveal exposed or twisted wiring, for example, indicating a potential safety risk and that the appliance should not be sold.
 Keep all test reports for your own reference and for the purpose of showing to enforcement officers if requested.Back to top

 Be sure electrical equipment is safe